Energy consumption On the first day of the year (t=0), a city use... | Study Prep in Pearson+

 Energy consumption On the first day of the year (t=0), a city uses electricity at a rate of 2000 MW.
 That rate is projected to increase at a rate of 1.3% per year.

+b.
+Find the total energy (in MW-yr) used by the city over four full years beginning at t=0.

+Oil consumption Starting in 2018 (t=0), the rate at which oil is consumed by a small country increases at a rate of 1.5%/yr, starting with an initial rate of 1.2 million barrels/yr.

+b.
+Find the function that gives the amount of oil consumed between t=0 and any future time t.

+Oil consumption Starting in 2018 (t=0), the rate at which oil is consumed by a small country increases at a rate of 1.5%/yr, starting with an initial rate of 1.2 million barrels/yr.

 c.
-Find a function that gives the total energy used (in MW-yr) between t=0 and any future time t>0.
+How many years after 2018 will the amount of oil consumed since 2018 reach 10 million barrels?